ropensci/UCSCXenaTools/README.md

 ## Usage

-The following use downloading clinical data of LUNG, LUAD, LUSC from TCGA (hg19 version) as an example.
+The following use clinical data download of LUNG, LUAD, LUSC from TCGA (hg19 version) as an example.

 ### Create a XenaHub object